 4. Outdated Lighting

-Inefficient light fixtures and bulbs are another way residents waste energy in their homes.
+Inefficient light fixtures and bulbs are another energy waste for many in their homes.
 The heat created by traditional incandescent light bulbs wastes significant electricity; only around 2 percent of the emitted energy from an incandescent source is usable while the remaining 98 percent is wasted.
 Meanwhile, the light employed by LED bulbs uses 90 percent less energy and last 15 times longer.
 Switching to LED bulbs will make a notable difference in your energy consumption and carbon footprint.

 5. Staying Plugged In